Step #3: Identify Courses and Organize a Possible Schedule

 - Block out the meeting time of your First-Year Seminar.
 Your First-Year Seminar is the keystone of your first semester schedule, and you need to plan your other courses so that they fit without overlapping or creating time conflicts.

 - Note all the available meeting times for your second course.
 We recommend using a different color pen for each course to make things easy to read, and we also recommend starting with your language course: most first-year language courses meet five times per week in the morning.
 When a single course is available at different times, we distinguish among the different meeting times as different “sections.”
-For example, ECON 111-08 is the 8th section of ECON 111, and it meets at 1:30 p.m. on Tuesday and Friday.
-Here is a sample schedule with each ECON 111 section noted, along with other courses of possible interest.
+For example, ECON 111-02 is the 2nd section of ECON 111, and it meets at 1:30 p.m. on Tuesday and Friday.

 - Repeat step #2 for your fourth course.